jacobbogers/hermes/docs/cheat-sheet.md

 # Cheat Sheet

-Some usefull commands setup related issues (do this before working with the project)
+Some useful commands setup related issues (do this before working with the project)

 ## Code editors

-### VSCode settings
+### VS_Code settings

 set in user settings: